molpopgen/fwdpy11/doc/pages/softselection.rst

 The demographic events are stored in instances of :class:`fwdpy11.DiscreteDemography`.
-These events, whose interface is described below, are passed in ``list`` objects when created a :class:`fwdpy11.DiscreteDemography` instance.
+These events, whose interface is described below, are passed in ``list`` objects when creating a :class:`fwdpy11.DiscreteDemography` instance.

 These instances may be used to parameterize the ``demography`` field of a :class:``fwdpy11.ModelParams`` instance.
 To illustrate this, here is a